 Trump Book and Departure From Breitbart

 Bannon found himself on even shakier ground to start 2018 with the publication of Fire and Fury: Inside the Trump White House, by Michael Wolff.
-According to excerpts from the book first obtained by The Guardian, Bannon referred to a June 2016 Trump Tower meeting between a Russian lawyer and Donald Trump Jr., the president's son-in-law, Jared Kushner, and then-campaign chairman Paul Manafort as "treasonous" and "unpatriotic."
+In the book, Bannon referred to a June 2016 Trump Tower meeting between a Russian lawyer and Donald Trump Jr., the president's son-in-law, Jared Kushner, and then-campaign chairman Paul Manafort as "treasonous" and "unpatriotic."

 The president subsequently excoriated his former adviser via a strongly worded statement.
 "Steve Bannon has nothing to do with me or my Presidency.
 When he was fired, he not only lost his job, he lost his mind," he said.

 Bannon tried to patch things up with the Trump clan, calling Don Jr. a "patriot and a good man," but his comments had also angered powerful Trump supporters like Breitbart investor Rebekah Mercer.
 On January 9, 2018, Breitbart announced that Bannon was stepping down from his role as executive chairman and would work with the company on a "smooth and orderly transition."

 Around that time, it was revealed that special counsel Robert Mueller had subpoenaed Bannon to testify before a grand jury for his investigation into connections between Trump's associates and Russian agents.
 It was the first time Mueller was known to have subpoenaed a member of the president's inner circle.